ccorcos/chetcorcos.com-2/README.md

 # chetcorcos.com

 - more projects polish
+	- external link cursor
+	- favicon

+	- check out surgey's designs
 	- polish up each article with some explanations where necessary
 	- audit all ignored posts
-	- external link cursor

 	- move all images to this project
 		- better image framing and cropping
 		- optimize images
 	- gif of anything thats interactive

+	- build size
-	- favicon
+	- loader style

 - add more content
 	- Longboard article on website